Sony WF 1000X True Wireless Noise Cancelling Earbuds

 Each earpiece has a built-in microphone on the outside of the plastic housings.
 They’re located near the back and are pretty conveniently placed for taking phone calls.
 They also play a role in the Active Noise Cancelling feature (which we’ll also cover in full detail below).

-When you’re using them to talk on the phone, it’s important to keep in mind that you will only hear audio in the left earpiece.
+When you’re using them to talk on the phone, it’s important to keep in mind that you will only hear the audio in the left earpiece.
 (For some unknown reason, Sony decided to implement mono instead of stereo for the microphone.)
 Although you can still hear your friend on the other end pretty clearly – it would be nice to hear their voice in both ears.

 “Can You Hear Me Now?!”